tasket/Qubes-scripts/README.md

       -h, --help         Show this help message and exit -a, --all          Select all updateable VMs
-      -l, --available    Select VMs known to have available updates -e, --exclude      Exclude from selection; repeat as needed -u, --unattended   Non-interactive, supress prompts
-      -t, --templates    (Qubes 4) Exclude non-templates
+      -l, --available    Select VMs known to have available updates -e, --exclude      Exclude VM from selection; repeat as needed -t, --templates    Exclude non-templates
+      -u, --unattended   Non-interactive, supress prompts
-      -t, --trim         (Qubes 3) Trim root volumes -s, --shutdown     Shutdown all VMs after updates
+      -s, --shutdown     Shutdown all VMs after updates

-On Qubes 3.x the `--shutdown` option can be used with `--trim` to help ensure template trims are successful; Note that Trim is unneeded on Qubes 4.
-Dom0 is normally ignored unless specified on the command line, and unlike the others dom0 update currently runs in interactive mode (and last).
 Excludes may also be specified in '/etc/qubes/autoupdate-exclude'.

-Update 12/20/18: On Qubes 4 an update will be run for each specified VM even if some VM updates return an error.
+Updates will be run for each specified VM even if some VM updates return an error.
 Any VMs with errors will be reported at the end.

+Dom0 is always skipped unless it is specified on the command line.

 ## configure-sudo-prompt
 Restores internal VM security so that authorization is required to gain root access.
 Auth is in the form of a dom0 popup yes/no prompt requiring the user to hit 'Enter' or 'OK'.
 Based on Qubes vm-sudo howto.
 For Debian 9 VMs.
 (Caution!
 Back up your template before using, just in case re-configuration fails.)